citizen-stig/crawler-demo/README.md

 - crawler should supports continue to load if destination directory already has loaded data (if we cancel download and than continue)

 ✳️ - Not entirely parallel since python GIL, but I/O operations are made in parallel.
+Also design is not ideal, separating fetching and storing threads can gain more performance

 ## Development